 Snowy Hydro is not responsible for securing water savings or for setting the release targets.
-Snowy Hydro is simply required to meet release targets notified under the Snowy Water Licence.
+Snowy Hydro is simply required to meet release targets notified to it by DWE under the Snowy Water Licence.

-This table sets out the major steps and accountabilities in the process from securing water savings on the western rivers through to the actual release of environmental flows.
+The table on the opposite page sets out the major steps and accountabilities in the process from securing water savings on the western rivers through to the actual release of environmental flows.